espatie1/VHDL_university/readme.md

 # Mini VHDL Projects

-This repository contains two independent yet complementary VHDL designs that can be used together or in isolation:
+This repository contains two independent yet complementary VHDL designs that were designed during the study at VUT FIT university:

 * **`cpu.vhd`** – a tiny 8‑bit soft‑core CPU able to run a Brain‑F*** interpreter.
 * **`uart_rx.vhd` / `uart_rx_fsm.vhd`** – a hardware UART receiver (RX) with a clean, synchronous interface.